dillonzq/LoveIt/README.md

-# 🛠 Development Environment Setup for Philico P-Tech Blog
+# 🛠 Development Environment Setup for the Philico P-Tech Blog

 Streamline your development process for the Philico P-Tech blog using Visual Studio Code by following this guide.